m-i-n-a-r/d3on/README.md

 ### Status: V 0.1

 ## Contents
-- FancyS3t: a customizable set of moving and interactive canvas, to display a list of skills, products and so on!
+- **fancy-s3t**: a customizable set of moving and interactive canvas, to display a list of skills, products and so on!
 - More to come..

 ## Usage
-Just download or clone the project, and copy the desired component in your webpage.
+Just download or clone the project, and **copy** the desired component in your webpage.
 Make sure to customize it and connect it with the right elements.